-- 2.30 The Stevenage Local Plan (adopted 2019) contains three strategic sites identified for large scale residential development in Policies HO2: Stevenage West, HO3: North of Stevenage, and HO4 South East of Stevenage.
-As a requirement of the policies within the Local Plan, they will each contain certain land-uses other than residential on the development site.
-This will include important local facilities such as primary schools, shops, community services and leisure facilities.
-In line with Policy IT6: Sustainable Transport, the sites should also be well served by public transport. - 2.31 These local facilities are the same facilities that help determine the extent of the Accessibility Zones.
-Whilst the exact layout of these developments is not yet known, at the point of a Full or Reserved Matters application being determined at each of these sites, the applicant should have proposed the layout of the development.
-Using the Accessibility Zone criteria listed in Appendix B, the applicant will be able to determine whether areas of the development are suitable to be categorised as an Accessibility Zone and whether reduced parking requirements are appropriate.
+- 2.30 The Stevenage Local Plan (adopted 2019) contains three strategic sites identified for large scale residential-led, mixed-use development in Policies HO2: Stevenage West, HO3: North of Stevenage, and HO4 South East of Stevenage.
+Each site will contain land-uses other than residential dwellings, including important local facilities such as primary schools, shops, community services and leisure facilities.
+In line with Policy IT6: Sustainable Transport, the sites should also be well served by public transport. - 2.31 Many of the non-residential requirements of these sites match the criteria of determining the extent of the Accessibility Zones (contained in Appendix 1).
+At the point of a Full or Reserved Matters application being submitted for any of these sites, the proposed layout of the development should enable the applicant and Council case officer to determine whether or not parts of the site are suitable to be categorised as an Accessibility Zone.
+If so, a reduced level of parking provision may be appropriate.
+If strategic sites are subject to phased applications, it could be that one phase meets the criteria to be categorised as an Accessibility Zone, whilst another phase does not.